 No. Those systems will still exist.
 The Freedom Dividend will be an opt-in program.
-In order to receive your Freedom Dividend, you must give up all of your other federal government support.
-(Social Security benefits are untouched because that is earned income.
-Veteran’s Disability is untouched because we the people are repaying veterans for the cost they paid to protect our lives (this could also be seen as earned income).)
+In order to receive your Freedom Dividend, you must give up all of your other federal government support (Veteran’s Disability, Housing Assistance, Medicaid, state benefits, and Social Security Retirement Benefits, Survivor’s Benefits, and Disability Insurance are exceptions that “stack” with the Freedom Dividend).
 If you’re currently receiving more than the Freedom Dividend in federal benefits, it might make sense for you to continue with your current support programs, though you may still decide to switch simply for the stability of an unconditional program over juggling the many different complexities of our current federal assistance programs.

 Okay so how much money am I getting?

-I will be fighting for $2000 per month for each adult American citizen.
+I will be fighting for $2000 per month for each adult American.

 That sounds like a lot.